List of built-in macOS apps: Dashboard

-Dashboard was an application for Apple Inc.'s macOS operating systems, used as a secondary desktop for hosting mini-applications known as widgets.
+Dashboard was an application for Apple's macOS operating systems, used as a secondary desktop for hosting mini-applications known as widgets.
 These were intended to be simple applications that launched quickly.
 Dashboard applications supplied with macOS included a stock ticker, weather report, calculator and notepad; users can create or download their own.
 Before Mac OS X 10.7 Lion, when Dashboard is activated, the user's desktop is dimmed and widgets appear in the foreground.
 Like application windows, they could be moved around, rearranged, deleted, and duplicated (so that more than one of the same Widget is open at the same time, possibly with different settings).
 New widgets could be opened via an icon bar on the bottom layer, loading a list of available apps similar to the iOS homescreen or the macOS Launchpad.

-Dashboard was first introduced in Mac OS X 10.4 Tiger.
+Dashboard was introduced in Mac OS X 10.4 Tiger.
 It could be activated as an application, from the Dock, Launchpad or Spotlight.
 It could also be accessed by a dashboard key.
 Alternatively, the user can choose to make Dashboard open on moving the cursor into a preassigned hot corner or keyboard shortcut.
 Starting with Mac OS X 10.7 Lion, the Dashboard can be configured as a space, accessed by swiping four fingers to the right from the Desktops either side of it.
 In OS X 10.10 Yosemite, the Dashboard is disabled by default, as the Notification Center is now the primary method of displaying widgets.

 Dashboard was removed in macOS Catalina.